 In 2016, Jessica co-founded (with Gabby Vautier) Fertility Fest the world’s first arts festival dedicated to fertility and modern family making which quickly grew into a major international event.
 The last live edition of the festival took place at London’s Barbican in 2019 featuring artists including Maxine Peake and Benjamin Zephaniah.
 Smaller satellite festivals also took place nationally and internationally at The Fertility Show (the UK’s largest patient event) and ESHRE (the biggest fertility industry conference in the world).
 The festival’s mission was to use the power of the arts to improve IVF patient solidarity and support and raise all levels of discourse about reproductive science.
 It also spearheaded a ground-breaking campaign to improve fertility education in schools so young people have the best chance of creating the families they want in the future.
 In 2018 Fertility Fest’s Modern Families fertility education project reached the front page of The Times newspaper spawning a national media debate and the findings of the project were later published in the leading academic journal Human Fertility and described in peer review as providing a ‘mind-blowing perspective on infertility’.
 This all contributed to the Government’s announcement that from 2019, a broader approach to fertility education would be included on the curriculum for the first time.

 Jessica’s ‘adventure activism’ is, by her own admission, a bit of an accident as she hates exercise and considers herself to be the most unlikely athlete.
 However, over the last decade she has been taking on some of the world’s most iconic physical and mental endurance challenges to turn the sadness she’s been through into something positive and at the same time raise awareness of what it means to struggle to conceive and to encourage new ways of thinking about family.
-She has run the London Marathon; swum the English Channel; and is now in the final stages of training to climb Mount Everest which will win her the Guinness World record as the first woman to complete the iconic ‘Pond to Peak’ Challenge.
+She has run the London Marathon; swum the English Channel; and on 14th May 2022 summited Mount Everest and became one of only two women and the fourteenth person in history to complete the iconic ‘Pond to Peak’ Challenge.
 She is a member of the British Mountaineering Council; The Ramblers; The Long Distance Walkers Association; and the Serpentine, Hampstead Ponds and Dover Open Water Swimming Clubs; and has used her sporting challenges to raise thousands of pounds for charity including Fertility Network UK.

 Jessica is a high-profile commentator in the press and media.
 She has written for the Guardian, Daily Mail, Telegraph, Grazia, Psychologies, Huffpost amongst others, and for two years wrote a column entitled From A Patient Perspective for Fertility Road magazine.
 She has appeared on numerous television and radio shows including BBC Breakfast, Good Morning Britain, This Morning, Panorama, Radio 2 Zoe’s Ball’s Breakfast Show as well as Radio 4’s PM, You and Yours, My Name Is… She was also part of a major feature length documentary on Channel 5 – entitled ‘Miscarriage: our story’.